WDMK

-WDMK; (105.9 FM, "105.9 Kiss-FM") is a commercial FM radio station in Detroit, Michigan.
+WDMK (105.9 FM, "105.9 Kiss-FM") is a commercial FM radio station in Detroit, Michigan.
 Owned by Beasley Broadcast Group, it broadcasts an urban adult contemporary format.
 The studios and offices are on Radio Plaza in Ferndale.

 The station broadcasts from a tower at 725 feet in height above average terrain (HAAT) with an effective radiated power (ERP) of 20,000 watts.
 The station's transmitter is on Greenfield Road south of 10 Mile Road in the Detroit suburb of Oak Park.
 WDMK broadcasts using HD Radio technology.
 Its HD-2 digital subchannel carries an urban gospel format known as "The Detroit Praise Network."
 That subchannel feeds two FM translators: 98.3 W252BX and 99.9 W260CB in Detroit.

 History

 WCHD

 105.9 FM has always been targeted at Detroit's African-American community, with various genres of black music.
 The station signed on the air on May 26, 1960.
 Its original call sign was WCHD, a sister station to R&B-formatted WCHB.
-WCHB was Detroit's first Black-owned-and-operated radio station, then at 1440 AM before moving to 1200 AM, now at 1340 AM.
+WCHB was Detroit's first Black-owned-and-operated radio station, then at 1440 AM (now WMKM) before moving to 1200 AM (now WMUZ-AM), now at 1340 AM (present day WCHB, this station was known as WEXL from 1931-2017).
 WCHB had been founded by Dr. Wendell Cox and Dr. Haley Bell (hence the WCHB call letters).

 WCHD was programmed separately from WCHB, airing a Jazz format.
-Early jazz announcers on WCHD included Ken Bradley, Jo Ray, and Ed Love (who later hosted a weekend jazz program on public radio station 101.9 WDET).
+Early jazz announcers on WCHD included Ken Bradley, Jo Ray, and Ed Love (who later hosted a weekend jazz program on public radio station WDET).

 Jazz 106

 On March 18, 1974, WCHD changed its call letters to WJZZ to emphasize its musical format.
 The station played a mix of traditional and contemporary jazz along with some soft R&B artists such as Sade, Luther Vandross and Anita Baker, becoming a precursor of the format later known as smooth jazz.
 During the 1980s and early 1990s, WJZZ was one of the nation's most successful commercial jazz outlets and a reporter to Radio and Records magazine's Jazz and later NAC/Contemporary Jazz airplay panels.

 By this time, WJZZ and WCHB were owned by Bell Broadcasting.
-WJZZ was 1 out of the 4 radio stations in the Barden, MI area (along with WMXD, WMUZ and WRIF) that was used on Barden Cablevision's character generated line-up throughout the 1980s and 1990s (which would later become Comcast).
+WJZZ was one out of four radio stations in the market (along with WMXD, WMUZ and WRIF) that was used on Barden Cablevision's character generated line-up throughout the 1980s and 1990s (which would later become Comcast).